Frequently Asked Questions

-You will live on the campus of Ashoka University in a men's or women's residence hall.
-The rooms are double-occupancy.
-There is a communal bathroom on each floor.
+You will live on the campus of the Indian Institute of Science (IISc), Bengaluru in a men's or women's hostel.
+The rooms are single or double-occupancy.
 Visit the Programme Details for Students page for more information.

-Yes, and your rooms are likely to be close together in a single gender residence hall.
+Yes, and your rooms are likely to be close together in a single gender section of a residence hall.

 No, a computer is absolutely in no way needed for any students at PROMYS India.
 Expect to use up quite a few pens (or pencils) and a lot of paper!